OB-Ryan/ESP32-Wireless-RGB-Strip-Control/README.md

 ## **Circuit Design:**
 The wiring for this project is relatively simple, and a pictorial made in Tinkercad can be seen below for reference.

 Three different GPIO pins will be connected to the base of the transistors, while the emitter should be connected to ground, and the collector to the RGB strip's respective color pin.
+Note that in the wiring pictorial these pins go to a header in the bottom left, this is a placeholder for the RGB strip connection.
 Ensure that the transistors chosen for the project can handle the current that will be passed through them.
 I am using three [S8050](https://components101.com/transistors/s8050-transistor-pinout-equivalent-datasheet) NPN-type transistors, which have an EBC pinout.

 If using a 5V RGB strip, it can be powered directly from the VIN pin on the ESP32.
 This assumes that you are powering the ESP32 through the 5V USB type C (sometimes micro USB) connection on the front of the board.
 If the strip used requires more than 5V, or the board cannot provide succficent power, and external power source may be used.
 If using an external power source ensure that there is a common ground shared between the board and the power supply.